swnoh/psn-price-tracker/README.md

 ## Build

 To build and run this application locally, you'll need a dedicated database.
-Here are some commands that I used for building apps.
+Here are some commands that I used for building and deploying apps.

 ### Client(React) Build